iamsuryasonar/webdev-notes/README.md

 console.log(originalObj.address.city); // Output: delhi
 ```

 In this example, Object.assign() is used to create a shallow copy of originalObj.
-Modifying the age property in the shallowCopy object also affects the originalObj because they share the same reference.
+Modifying the city property in the shallowCopy object also affects the originalObj because they share the same reference.

 ### Q. Default parameters in a function